 ENTRANCE TICKET ONLY.
 Kew Palace is the smallest and most intimate of the royal palaces.
 The four-storey brick house was built c.
 1631 by Samuel Fortrey, a merchant of Dutch origin, whose initials together with those of his wife Catherine, can be seen above the entrance.
 It is constructed of red bricks laid in a style known as Flemish bond, consisting of bricks arranged with sides and ends alternating.
-The gabled main front gives the house a Dutch appearance.
+From 2014 on, fee includes entry to the gardens and royal kitchen.